jzisheng/interview-questions/README.md

 # Interview Questions

-Here is a repository of interview questions I have come across that I couldn't easily find solutions to online.
-Hope this helps someone!
+Here is a repo of coding questions that either I have not seen solutions for online, or my own implementation.
+These are all coded in Python.